Beacon hebrew Alliance Bylaws

 The following are the purposes of BHA:

-• To maintain a Synagogue for worship and religious observance according to the practice of Judaism, as set forth by the Conservative Movement
+• To maintain a Synagogue for Jewish worship and religious observance, informed by the principles and practices of a liberal interpretation of Conservative Judaism

 • To encourage social service, religious observances, and to develop the moral, mental, and physical welfare of its members